schooltool-project/schooltool-book/source/groups.rst

   * you can run reports for all members of a group;
   * groups are useful for adding a set of students to multiple class sections.

-The default roles as defined by the **School Administrators, Site Managers, Students,** **Teachers**, and **Clerks** groups affect the permissions access privileges of their members.
+The default roles as defined by the **School Administrators, Site Managers, Students,** **Teachers**, and **Clerks** groups affect the permissions and access privileges of their members.
 See :ref:`security` for further explanation.

 Groups are stored by year.
 That is, each school year has its own set of groups.
-For example, you have "Students" for year "2008-2009" and a separate "Students" group for "2009-2010."
+For example, you may have "Students" for year "2008-2009" and a separate "Students" group for "2009-2010."

 **Note that you must create years before you can do anything with groups.**  See :ref:`years`.